Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Application to MSA progression through UMSARS-I and -II items

 \subsection{Step 4: the most informative items over MSA course}

-The percentage of subdimension information carried by each item at the different MSA stages is displayed in Figure \ref{fig:msa_fisher} and ranked in Supplementary Table S4.
-Compared to the four first stages, stage V carried very little information in any subdimension and was hardly interpretable.
-Consequently, the most informative items were solely identified from the first four stages.
+The percentages of dimension information carried by the items at each MSA stage are reported in Figure \ref{fig:msa_fisher} \RVW{(and Tables S5 and S6 for ranks and 95\% confidence intervals)}. \RVW{With most items having reached their maximum by the end of Stage IV, Stage V carried little information.
+We thus only investigated the most informative items at Stages I to IV.} \\

-For the functional subdimension, items I.4 (cutting food and handling ustensils), I.5 (dressing), I.6 (hygiene), I.7 (walking), and II.14 (gait) carried together more than 60\% of information at stage I. Adding item II.11 (arising from chair), the six items then collectively carried 76.5\%, 76.5\%, and 72.3\% at stages II, III, and IV, respectively.
-On contrary and as expected from the previous results, items I.10 (urinary function), I.11 (sexual function), and I.12 (bowel function) brought negligible information on the subdimension, each contributing less than 4\%.

-For the cerebellar subdimension, item II.13 (body sway) concentrated a considerable amount of information over the four first stages with 31.2\%, 45.9\%, 45.8\%, and 36.8\%, respectively.
-Item II.9 (leg agility) carried most information at stage I with 36.6\% information.
-Then, both items II.9 and II.10 (heel-knee-shin test) carried equivalent information, around 20\% each, to stages II to IV.

-For the parkinsonian subdimension, items II.7 (rapid movements of hands) and II.8 (finger taps) are the most informative items across stages with 72.6\% of combined information at stage I, and over 40\% at stages II to IV.
+For the functional domain, items I.4 (cutting food and handling ustensils), I.5 (dressing), I.6 (hygiene), I.7 (walking), and II.14 (gait) carried together more than 60\% of information at stage I. Adding item II.11 (arising from chair), the six items then collectively carried 76.5\%, 76.5\%, and 72.3\% at stages II, III, and IV, respectively.
+On contrary and as expected from the previous results, items I.10 (urinary function), I.11 (sexual function), and I.12 (bowel function) brought negligible information, each contributing less than 4\%.
+For the cerebellar domain, item II.9 (leg agility) carried highest information at stage I with 36.6\% but across Stages I to IV, item II.13 (body sway) concentrated the largest amount of information with between 31.2\% to 45.8\%.
+For the parkinsonian domain, items II.7 (rapid movements of hands) and II.8 (finger taps) are the most informative items across stages with 72.6\% of combined information at stage I, and over 40\% at stages II to IV.
 In stages II to IV, these two items plus items II.1 (facial expression) and II.6 (increased tone) contributed roughly equally, around 20\% each.
-As anticipated, item II.4 (tremor at rest) carried very little information, accounting for less than 2\%.
+As anticipated, item II.4 (tremor at rest) carried very little information ($<$2\%).